The Safe & Sound Protocol

 Following successful completion of SSP, individuals will be better able to focus in school, therapy, and everyday life with a calmed emotional and physiological state.

-SSP can be completed over 5 to 10 days, either at our clinic or at home.
-The cost ranges from $400 to $600 depending on the time frame required.
+SSP can be completed over ten to 30+ days and it is suitable to complete at home via the Unyte-iLS digital platform.
+SSP ranges from $450 to $600 depending on the music programs and time frame required.

 An overview of the science of feeling safe, understanding our body’s response to the world around us, and Polyvagal Theory.